 The calculated maximum height of the volume fractions from each simulation is plotted in Figure 12.
-The effect of the free surface criterion (VOFw=0.2) is shown to be small, as the free surface height does not vary much for the range of VOFw = 0.1 ~ 0.3.
-Volume fraction contours that are close together is generally indicative of a more reliable numerical solution.
+The effect of the free surface criterion (VOFw = 0.2) is shown to be small, as the free surface height does not vary much for the range of VOFw = 0.1 to 0.3.
+Volume fraction contours that are close together are generally indicative of a more reliable numerical solution.

 The calculated pressure distributions for each width case are compared in Figure 13.
-The pressure can be divided into two components: the minimum or "hydraulic" pressure (P_h) , and a pressure peak (ΔP) , as shown in Figure 13.
-For 300m width, a strong pressure peak is found beneath each impinging jet.
-As width increases, this pressure peak drops and disappears.
-However, the hydraulic pressure increases proportionately with the water pool depth, roughly according to In Figure 14, the hydraulic pressure and the maximum difference in pressures ΔP across the center region $(x=0\sim150\text{mm})$ are plotted for these four different width cases according to the water pool height.
-From this figure, it is clear that increasing the height of the water pool, causes more of the impinging force of the water jet to be absorbed.
-Although the hydraulic pressure and the average pressure both increase, this effect causes the pressure difference to decrease.
+The pressure can be divided into two components: the minimum or "hydraulic" pressure $(P_h)$ and a pressure peak $(\Delta P)$ , as shown in Figure 13.
+For 300-m width, a strong pressure peak is found beneath each impinging jet.
+As the width increases, this pressure peak drops and disappears.
+However, the hydraulic pressure increases proportionately with the water pool depth, roughly according to $P_h$ (= $\rho \cdot g \cdot H$ ).